drvinceknight/pfm/book/building-tools/03-objects/tutorial/main.md

         )
 ```

-Now let us define our quadratics once again but using this new class:
+Now define the quadratics once again but using this new class:

 ```{code-cell} ipython3
 f = QuadraticExpressionWithAllRoots(a=5, b=2, c=-7)